bigmlcom/python/docs/index.rst

 ------------------

-A linear regression is a supervised machine learning method for solving regression problems.
+A linear regression is a supervised machine learning method for solving regression problems by computing the objective as a linear combination of factors.
 The implementation is a multiple linear regression that models the output as a linear combination of the predictors.
 The coefficients are estimated doing a least-squares fit on the training data.